quantumlib/qsim/.gemini/styleguide.md

 # limitations under the License.
 ```

-License headers are necessary on Python, C++, Bash/shell, and similar
+License headers are necessary on Python, C++, Bash/shell, and other programming
-programming language files, as well as configuration files in YAML, TOML, ini,
+language files, as well as configuration files in YAML, TOML, ini, and other
-and other configuration file formats.
-They are not necessary in Markdown,
-reStructuredText, or plain text files.
+config file formats.
+They are not necessary in Markdown or plain text files.

 For comments in other parts of the files, follow these guidelines:

-*   _Write clear and concise comments_: Comments must explain the "why", not the
+*   _Write clear and concise comments_: Comments should explain the "why", not
-    "what".
+    the "what".
 The code itself shows what it's doing.
-The comments should explain
+The comments should
-    the intent, the trade-offs, and the reasoning behind the implementation.
+    explain the intent, trade-offs, and reasoning behind the implementation.

 *   _Comment sparingly_: Well-written code should be self-documenting where
     possible.
 It's not necessary to add comments for code fragments that can
     reasonably be assumed to be self-explanatory.

-*   _Use complete sentences_: Start comments with a capital letter and use
+*   _Use complete sentences_: Start comments with a capital letter, use
-    proper punctuation.
+    proper punctuation, and use proper grammar.

+## Python-specific guidance

+This section outlines coding conventions for Python code in this project.

-### Overall nomenclature conventions
+### Python naming conventions

 This project follows some nomenclature rules and conventions in order to
 maintain a consistent interface that is easy to use.
-By using consistent naming,
+By using consistent
-we can reduce cognitive load on human users and developers.
-Please try to use
+naming, we can reduce cognitive load on human users and developers.
-these terms when writing code.

-*   Use `state_vector` to describe a pure state.  **Do not** use `wavefunction`,
-    `wave_function`, or `state` for this object (`state` is too overloaded).

-*   If the object is an array or possibly a computational basis state
-    (given by an `int`), use `state_rep` or, if it is the initial state of
-    a system `initial_state`.

-*   A function argument (`state_vector`, `state_rep`, or `initial_state`)
-    should permit any of the possible representations of a state: A NumPy
-    array, a NumPy tensor, an integer representing a qubit-system's
-    computational basis state, a sequence of _n_ integers representing a
-    qudit's basis state, or a `cirq.ProductState`.
-The type annotation should
-    be `cirq.STATE_VECTOR_LIKE` and you should use `cirq.to_valid_state_vector`
-    to canonicalize as a NumPy array of amplitudes.
-If a function expects a
-    NumPy array of amplitudes, its type annotation should be `np.ndarray`.

-*   Use `density_matrix` to describe a mixed state that is passed in as a NumPy
-    matrix or NumPy tensor.  **Do not** used `mixed_state`, `density_operator`,
-    or `state`.

-## Python-specific guidance

-This section outlines the coding conventions for Python code in this project.

-### Python naming conventions

 *   _Variables_: Use lowercase with underscores (snake_case).
 Examples:
     `qsim_op`, `qubit_to_index_dict`, `gate_kind`.